 A spike in the workload has again slowed down much of my blogging progress (as well as an apparent server problem with Blogger and Google on Monday night), but I still have acres of fertile fields ahead of me left to sew, so even if the monthly output lags, I have every intention of committing myself to the new material.
-In the meantime, it has been awhile since I’ve added a real photo montage—I didn’t get one in last month—so the blog is due for one, especially since this entry features a topic that I’ve otherwise exhausted: handicapped access in urban settings.
-I don’t have much new to say, but this particular design predicament and its ensuing solution are interesting enough to merit a discussion.
+In the meantime, it has been awhile since I’ve added a real photo montage—I didn’t get one in last month—so the blog is due for one, especially since this entry features a topic that I feel I might have exhausted: handicapped access in urban settings.
+I don’t have much new to say, but this particular design predicament (an elevated structure) and its ensuing solution are interesting enough to merit a discussion.
 Thus, I will provide minimal “captions” to the photos below, taken close to my current home, from a McDonald’s near downtown Biloxi, Mississippi:

 My apologies if some of the photos approve misty; my lens was apparently clouded over on a predictably humid morning.
 At any rate, the McDonald’s here on Beach Boulevard (US Highway 90) uses a sort of sandstone motif that seems to be a particularly popular design vernacular these days, giving clear indication that the structure post-dates Hurricane Katrina.

 If that weren’t proof enough, the fact that it sits just a few hundred feet from the water should offer evidence to anyone familiar with the area that this is a new building.
 In Biloxi, virtually everything within a tenth of a mile of the shore was obliterated by Katrina’s storm surge.
 Just across US 90 from this McDonald’s is the completely refurbished Hard Rock Casino Hotel, and just beyond that is the Mississippi Sound.